 Mining Ethereum - An Alternative?

 Have you ever heard about cloud mining?
-It’s a service where a host of a farm (a person who has a lot of (usually) GPU mining rigs) offers you a service where you simply rent out his mining rigs.
-You would usually pay the host an initial fee and then simply sit back and relax – he would take care of the rest.
+It’s a service where a host of a farm (a person who has a lot of (usually) GPU mining rigs) offers you to simply rent out their mining rigs.
+You would usually pay the host an initial fee and then simply sit back and relax - he would take care of the rest.
 You would probably receive payouts every month, depending on the contract.

 This has become quite a popular method when it comes to cryptocurrency mining.
 These hosts are often huge and professional companies, which adds legitimacy to the whole deal.